iterative/dvc.org/public/static/docs/command-reference/diff.md

 ## Example: Previous version of the same branch

-The minimal `dvc diff` command only includes the A reference (`a_ref`) from which the difference is to be calculated.
-The B reference (`b_ref`) defaults to Git `HEAD` (the currently checked out version).
-To find the general differences with the very previous committed version of the project, we can use the `HEAD^` Git reference.
+The minimal `dvc diff` command only includes the "from" reference (`a_ref`) from which to calculate the difference.
+The "until" reference (`b_ref`) defaults to `HEAD` (currently checked out Git version).

+To find the general differences with the very previous version of the project, we can use `HEAD^` as reference A:

 ```dvc
 $ dvc diff HEAD^